EmilyChenHsu/Visual-Resume/README.md

 # Using the Tool
 ________________

-In order to take full advantage of all of Visual Resume's features, read through this list to familiarize yourself with the tool:
+In order to take full advantage of all of the Visual Resume's features, read through this list to familiarize yourself with the tool:

+# Key Interactions and Info
+________________

 ## GitHub

-* Select a user to view.
-* The initial tile that pops up give a general overview of the user's contributions in GitHub.
-* At the top-left of the tile, the user's **login** is displayed.
-If you click on it, it will open up a new tab with their official GitHub profile page.
-If you hover over it, the user's **full name** (if available) will be displayed.
-* Just beneath the user's name, their **tenure** is displayed.
-This allows you to see how long ago they joined the GitHub community.
-* Below the tenure is the user's **avatar or profile picture**.
+* Hover over the user's **login** name at the top of the tile to see his display name.
 * Below the avatar is the **number of followers** the user has.
 * To the right, we see a radial chart.
-The default chart gives a **breakdown of the repositories** that the user is most involved in based on the number of their commits, comments and issues in the repository.
+The default chart gives a **breakdown of the repositories** that the user is most involved in based on the sum of their commits, comments and issues in the repository.
 If you hover over a slice of the chart, you will be shown the repository name, the main programming language used in the repository, and the number of watchers the repository has.
-If you click on a slice (unless it is the slice for the "other" repositories), it will open up a new tile with information about the user's contributions within that specific repository.
+If you click on a slice, it will open up a new tile with information about the user's contributions within that specific repository (or a list of repositories, if the "other" slice is clicked).
 If you hover over the slice for the "other" repositories, you can enter the tooltip with your mouse pointer and click the name of a repository that you would like to view; this will also open it in a new tile.
 You may have also noticed that the names of some of the repositories are cut off in the legend below the radial chart--simply hover over these names to see the full name.
 Below the chart title, you should notice that you can select **by language** instead of **by repository**.
-If you select **by language**, you will see a differenct radial chart that breaks down the languages most used (based on an aggregation of commits, comments, and issues) by the user.
+If you select **by language**, you will see a different radial chart that breaks down the languages most used (based on an aggregation of commits, comments, and issues in projects that share a primary language) by the user.
 If you click on one of the slices (or a language in the "other" tooltip), a basic tile will open that lists all of the user's repositories that use the language selected as its primary language.
-* As you look down into the lower half of the tile, you see a chart labeled **"Contributions by Month."** This chart simply shows you the user's contributions broken down month-by-month.
-Select the date range you would like to view in the chart by dragging your mouse pointer across the chart at the bottom of the tile.
-The chart comes in two flavors: grouped and stacked.
-The default is stacked, which shows the user's commits, comments, and issues aggregated and stacked upon each other; but you can choose your flavor by clicking either "grouped" or "stacked" just below the chart's title.
-The grouped chart shows the user's commits, comments, and issues aggregated and displayed side-by-side.
-The legend below the chart shows the total number of commits, comments, and issues in the current selected date range.
-Each bar in the chart may be hovered over to show the number of acommits, comments, and issues (depending on which bar it is) there were for the month.
-* At the top-right, there is an x inside of a circle.
-Click that icon if you wish to **close the tile**.

 * In the repository-specific tiles (those that pop up when you click on a slice of the **by repository** radial chart in the user's general overview tile), the information is very much similar to that displayed in its parent tile.
 The differences are outlined below: